-However, sometimes you may encounter Windows Server RDP not working problems when you are trying to achieve remote control.
+However, remote connection with RDP not always goes smoothly.
+Sometimes you may encounter Windows Server RDP not working problems when you are trying to achieve remote control.
 As reflected by a lot of users on TechNet Forums, they have encountered Windows Server 2016 RDP not working problem and could not accomplish connection anymore.
 The error notice was shown below.

 Three possible causes and solutions of Windows Server RDP not working

 There are many reasons for Windows Server RDP not working problem.
 Here in this part, three possible causes and solutions of server RDP not working on Windows are identified, hoping to work out your problems on a remote connection.

 When the Server RDP not working, the first thing you need to do is to check whether the computer you want to access is allowed Remote Desktop Connection.
 You can enable the Remote Desktop Connection either from System Properties.
 Please make sure you strictly follow the instructional steps listed below.